12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 This is the number one reason for digital shopping cart abandonment, especially among shoppers who want to purchase only one item.
 Most people expect to see all costs associated with a product before they reach the checkout page.

 So when they think a new pair of shoes is going to cost them $50, only to find an extra $10 shipping fee at the checkout page, it’s no doubt an unexpected and unpleasant shock.
-Imagine having to pay $20 in shipping fees for a $10 product, and only finding out at the tail end of the transaction.
+Imagine having to pay $20 in shipping fees for a $10 product, and only finding out at the end of the transaction.

 Imagine searching online for a product you are interested in.
 You find a store that looks promising, read the product page, add the item to your cart, and proceed to checkout only to meet a "create an account to complete your purchase" prompt.
-With 7+ form fields sometimes!
+With 7+ form fields sometimes.
 Chances are, you'll be frustrated over the wasted time and hit the back button.

 Requiring customers to create an account adds unnecessary steps to the checkout flow and is a reason for cart abandonment for up to 28% of shoppers.

-Not ready to buy
+Not Ready to Buy

 Another reason why shoppers may abandon carts is simply that they are not ready to buy.
 They may be doing some window-shopping, comparing prices or features, or simply planning a future purchase.